 - Describe how you will do your work.

-- Expected Results - How will you interpret results generated from any surveys, trials, tests or experiments?
+- Expected Results - How will you interpret results generated from any surveys, trials, tests, experiments or feedback?

 - Conclusion & References